mrsonne/hubit/examples/wall/README.md

 In the example a time delay has been added to the component to simulate heavier computational load or a latency in a web service.

+Even driven.
+Cascade
+ below and to see how the is defined in a
+`hubit` composite model please look at `model.yml`

 ## Example calculations
 The purpose of the examples are summarized below.
 A more thorough description